 Assess Your Business’s Readiness for Hurricane Damage

 From distinguishing the different hurricane category ratings to familiarizing yourself with local emergency management plans, tackling a disaster preparedness and recovery plan may seem overwhelming.
-Your answers to the following questions will help you determine the action plans your businesses needs to complete to prepare, stay safe and respond.
+Your answers to the following questions will help you determine the action plans your business needs to complete to prepare, stay safe, and respond.

 - What processes are critical to business continuity after a hurricane?
 Maintaining important documents, the responsibilities of key personnel, and customer support are just a few of the processes vital to reopening the doors of your business.